-According to an article published in the journal Oxidative Medicine and Cellular Longevity, oxidative stress is an imbalance between the production of reactive oxygen species (ROS), a type of free radical, and the elimination of said molecules by antioxidants in the body.
+Oxidative stress is an imbalance between the production of reactive oxygen species (ROS), a type of free radical, and the elimination of said molecules by antioxidants in the body.

 To put it simply, free radicals are oxygen-containing molecules that cause damage to healthy cells in the body, setting off a chain reaction which leads to chronic inflammation and oxidative stress.
 Antioxidants are molecules which stabilize free radicals, stopping the chain of damage.